 Understanding that our skin absorbs 60% of what we apply topically into our bloodstream, we use only the best, healthy ingredients in our products.
 We have scoured all corners of this earth to source our ingredients to their indigenous origin, from Indian kokum butter to Montana mineral water.
-We often base our formulas after age-old, tried and true recipes.
-We use certified organic, GMO free ingredients and steer clear of parabens, sulfates, chemicals and fragrance, and dyes.
-“No funny stuff!”
-We strongly believe that you shouldn’t put anything on your skin that you can’t ingest, so we consider all of our products skin food!
+We often base our formulas after age-old, tried and true recipes using the same methods that have been handed down through the generations.
+You can feel these ancestorial ties in your soul.

-Some of our products, like Cottonwood Creek, have ingredients that we have sustainably hand harvested ourselves from the mountains of Montana, where the air is clear of pollution.
+Some of our products, like Cottonwood Creek, have ingredients that we have sustainably hand-harvested ourselves from the mountains of Montana, where the air is clear of pollution.
 This is where we've dubbed the term "RAWGANIC".
 It's not certified organic, but it's straight from the raw earth, even better!